NahueTomas/microservices-test/README.md

 ### .ENV
-If you want to test this project you have to create a .env file and fill following the .env.example file.
+If you want to test this project you have to create a .env file and fill it following the .env.example file.

 ### Start
 Every project should start with: